-In 2014, less than 5% of our revenues were generated outside of the U.S. Having established a strong infrastructure and negotiated relationships across multiple segments and products, we intend to pursue an international growth strategy to broaden sales and strengthen margins.
-For example, we have begun to introduce our moist snuff tobacco products in South America and expect to begin rolling out our Primal® brand internationally by the end of 2015.
+In 2015, less than 5% of our revenues were generated outside of the U.S. Having established a strong infrastructure and negotiated relationships across multiple segments and products, we intend to pursue an international growth strategy to broaden sales and strengthen margins.
+For example, we have begun to introduce our moist snuff tobacco products in South America and expect to begin rolling out our PrimalTM brand internationally in the second quarter of 2016.
 To support our international expansion, we intend to pursue a dual path of introducing our own products and brands as well as partnering with other industry leaders to improve market access and profitability.